 Please email us at email@example.com with a brief proposal to start a conversation about bespoke training.
 We would be pleased to discuss timeframes and costs with you.

-For additional information, please see our ID Health Education website.
+For additional information, please see our Intellectual Disability Health Education website.